 The best time to visit Valparaíso

-The best months to visit Valparaíso will be October to February, the late spring and summer months.
-In early September and late March, cooler weather will likely persist, with lower chances of sunny and warm days.
+The best months to visit Valparaíso are October to February, the late spring and summer months.
+In early September and late March, cooler weather will likely persist, with fewer chances of sunny and warm days.

 How to get to Valparaíso from Santiago